Medically reviewed by Drugs.com. Last updated on Jun 28, 2023.

 Liver Dose Adjustments

 Data not available

-Safety and effectiveness have not been established in neonates or in pediatric patients with CrCl less than 30 mL/min.
+Oral tablet: This drug is not recommended for use in neonates or pediatric patients with CrCl less than 30 mL/min.

 Consult WARNINGS section for dosing related precautions.